Keep Politics out of Religion

 There is no doubt that the lessons I learned in these churches as I was growing up shape my present political views.
 The lessons about treating others as I would like to be treated led me to support civil rights and gay rights, even when those were unpopular positions.
 Jesus told us to feed the hungry, welcome the stranger, and care for the sick.
 I always thought he meant that, so that influences the way I live and the way I vote.

-Even though my religion has influenced my polictics, I still prefer to keep the two separate and keep religion out of politics.
+Even though my religion has influenced my politics, I still prefer to keep the two separate and keep politics out of religion.
 Surely the church should be a place where we can meet in communion with our fellow Christians without having to listen to pronouncements of a political nature that might divide rather than unite us. .